kakon-ray/Multikart-Client/README.md

 > - ## get data fetch axios and async await

+> - ## use sweet alert

-## This is a Mern Stuck Project .This Project use Warehouse management.This Site name Logika.
+## This is a Mern Stuck Project .This Project use Warehouse management.This Site name Logika.This site work to some quantity managemne and add and remove inventory.this add or remove porduct item set mongodb database.